mudiagaobriki/igrf-fast-api/README.md

    - Environment: Select "Python 3"
    - Region: Choose a region close to your users
    - Branch: Select the branch to deploy (usually "main" or "master")
-   - Build Command: `pip install -r requirements.txt`
+   - Build Command: `pip install -r requirements.txt && ./predeploy.sh`
    - Start Command: `uvicorn main:app --host=0.0.0.0 --port=$PORT`
+   - Note: If you're using the render.yaml file, these commands will be automatically configured

 3. **Create the Web Service**
    - Click "Create Web Service"